chafey/chafey.github.io/about.markdown

    integration at Landacorp for over 20 years.
  * Lead inventor on 4 patents

-I am currently self employed and searching for the next big thing while moving the world forward through open source contributions.
-I am available for consulting and open to new opportunities.
+I left my position as CTO at NucleusHealth in December 2019 to pursue the next big thing.
+I am currently available for consulting and am open to new opportunities.

 You can read more about my background on my [Linkedin profile](https://www.linkedin.com/in/chafey/)